Michael A. Taylor Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 3.99 team ERA ranks 11th among all league pitching staffs.
+- The Phillies' 3.97 team ERA ranks 10th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 130 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to rank 12th in baseball in home runs surrendered (132 total, 1.1 per game).

-- The lefty last appeared on Saturday against the Kansas City Royals, when he went five innings, allowing six earned runs while giving up six hits.
+- In his most recent appearance on Sunday against the Kansas City Royals, the righty threw seven innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.